Think of a tropical island in the Pacific Ocean. What springs to mind?

 In Tonga, Tupaia helped maintain confidence in the health system and prevented an influx of unneeded medical teams and equipment.
 It might seem counterintuitive, but this certainly demonstrates that showing data on a lack of damage can be just as valuable as showing the damage itself.

-We’re continually working to improve the disaster response capabilities within Tupaia to make sure that only the most relevant and meaningful data is being collected (in emergency situations, asking meaningless questions can cost valuable time).
+Here at Tupaia, we’re continually working to improve the disaster response capabilities to make sure that only the most relevant and meaningful data is being collected (in emergency situations, asking meaningless questions can cost valuable time).
 We are aware many people using www.tupaia.org post-disaster are accessing the website for the first time, so we are also working to make sure all maps and dashboards are clear and intuitive.

 This resource is available to all Pacific Island countries for free.
 Let’s make the most of it for the benefit of the wonderful people who live there.